laravel-enso/laravel-enso.github.io/HowTo.md

 ### Creating Permissions for a Resource

-Before continuing, I'll assume that you're using the english language for the interface and that you're already logged in as an admin user.

 We had previously created a single permission, and that's fine.
 Sometimes though, we might need to create permissions for a resource type of route, such as when declaring routes like: